 More and more businesses are flocking to social media with hopes of increased brand visibility and an eager audience of fans waiting to see their latest product offering.
-However, most of these businesses run into the same problems; they struggle to get noticed, spend too much time trying to sell and get frustrated at a lack of quick results.
+However, most of these businesses run into the same problems; they struggle to get noticed, and get frustrated at a lack of quick results.
 As always, the question is, why?

 Why do businesses struggle to find their place on social media?
 To understand this, we need to know why people use social media in the first place.
 Below is a graph highlighting the top ten reasons people use social media (Data from Getting Social).